 It was a really productive visit with the members listening to the points made on behalf of members for Rural Australians for Refugees.
 We will be visiting and meeting with politicians in the Liberal and National parties in addition to the Independents later this year.

 All Refugee Legal Services in Australia are facing the difficulty trying to assist people urgently given the Government’s recent crack down on people seeking asylum.

-The Turnbull government has launched an unprecedented attack on people seeking asylum who after waiting over 4 years to apply for asylum, now only have until 1st October 2017 to lodge their refugee application.
+The Turnbull government launched an unprecedented attack on people seeking asylum who after waiting over 4 years to apply for asylum, suddenly had to lodge their refugee application.

-It gets worse.
-If people don’t lodge their application in time, the government has threatened to take away their right to apply for asylum in Australia – something no other country has ever done.
+If people did’t lodge their application within the government’s time-frame, the government threatened to take away their right to apply for asylum in Australia.

 To act now, go to one of these refugee legal services in Australia and donate: